Argophyllum palumense

 Argophyllum palumense is a plant in the Argophyllaceae family endemic to a small part of north eastern Queensland.
 It was described and named in 2018.

+Description

+Argophyllum palumense is an evergreen shrub or small tree growing up to 6 m tall.
+The new growth is creamy-white in colour due to a dense covering of pale hairs.
+The leaves are dark green and sparsely hairy above and silvery below, and they measure up to 18 cm long by 6 cm wide.
+They are arranged alternately on petioles measuring from 2 to 3 cm long and have 6 to 8 lateral veins on either side of the midrib.
+The leaf margins (edges) are dentate with up to 60 teeth on each edge.
+The teeth alternate long and short, with the largest measuring about 3 mm long.

+The much-branched inflorescences are produced from the leaf axils, may be up to 11 cm long and are densely covered in hairs.
+Flowers are white with 5 petals, measuring about 1 cm across.

+The fruit is a capsule up to 3.2 mm long and 4 mm diameter.

 Taxonomy

-This species was first described, along with a number of other new species in this genus, in 2018 by the Australian botanists Anthony Bean and Paul Forster who published it in the Journal Austrobaileya.
+In 2018 the Australian botanists Anthony Bean and Paul Forster published a review of the Australian members of the genus Argophyllum, with the result that 7 new species – including A. palumense – were described.
+Their paper, titled "A taxonomic revision of Argophyllum J.R.Forst. & G.Forst.
+(Argophyllaceae) in Australia", was published in the Queensland Herbarium's journal Austrobaileya.
 The type specimen was collected in 2009 in the Mount Zero-Taravale Sanctuary by Forster.

 Etymology

 The genus name Argophyllum is derived from Ancient Greek Ἄργος (Árgos) meaning white or shining, and φύλλον (phúllon) meaning leaf.
 It refers to the white colouration of the underside of the leaves.
-The species epithet palumense refers to the location where this species is found.
+The species epithet palumense refers to the location where this species is found, i.e. in and near to the Paluma Range National Park.

 Distribution and habitat

 A. palumense is endemic to southern parts of the Wet Tropics of Queensland in mountainous terrain of the Paluma Range National Park, north east of Townsville.
 It grows on creek banks and hillsides in wet sclerophyll forest, at elevations from 500 to 900 m, and on soils derived from granite.